protocolbuffers/protocolbuffers.github.io/content/reference/protobuf/google.protobuf.md

 The mixin construct implies that all methods in `AccessControl` are also declared with same name and request/response types in `Storage`.
-A documentation generator or annotation processor will see the effective `Storage.GetAcl` method after inherting documentation and annotations as follows:
+A documentation generator or annotation processor will see the effective `Storage.GetAcl` method after inheriting documentation and annotations as follows:

 ```proto
 service Storage {